Cell Phone Use While Driving Accident Statistics

 Banning Cell Phone Use While Driving

-The NSC believes public support for laws banning cell phone use while driving is gaining momentum.
-In constructing its estimates, NSC used widely-accepted statistical methods and analysis based on driver cell phone use from the National Highway Traffic Safety Administration (NHTSA) and from peer-reviewed research that quantifies the risk of using a cell phone and texting while driving.
-NSC's statistical model and estimates were peer-reviewed by academic researchers in traffic safety and biostatistics.
+The NSC believes that the momentum for laws prohibiting cell phone use while driving is steadily gaining ground.
+The organization's estimates are built upon widely accepted statistical methods and analyses, relying on data from the National Highway Traffic Safety Administration (NHTSA) and peer-reviewed research that quantifies the risks associated with cell phone use and texting behind the wheel.
+Academic researchers specializing in traffic safety and biostatistics have scrutinized the NSC's statistical model and estimates.

 Client Reviews